Nerve Pain Treatment in Garden City & Lake Success, NY

 Common Symptoms of Nerve Pain

-• Tingling, "pins and needles," or crawling sensations
+• Tingling, "pins and needles," or a crawling feeling

-• Weakness in the affected limb or region
+• Weakness in the arm, leg, or area that hurts

-• Symptoms that are worse at night or at rest
+• Pain that is worse at night or when resting

-• Pain that doesn't improve with standard pain medications
+• Pain that does not get better with normal pain pills

 Common Types of Nerve Pain Dr. Rubin Treats

-Radiculopathy — Nerve root compression in the cervical or lumbar spine causing radiating pain, numbness, or weakness in the arm or leg.
-Commonly called a "pinched nerve."
+Radiculopathy — A "pinched nerve" in the neck or lower back.
+The squeezed nerve root sends pain, numbness, or weakness down the arm or leg.

-Intercostal Neuralgia — Pain along the rib cage from intercostal nerve damage or entrapment — often following thoracic surgery, shingles, or chest trauma.
+Intercostal Neuralgia — Pain along the ribs from damaged or trapped rib nerves.
+It often follows chest surgery, shingles, or a chest injury.

-Occipital Neuralgia — Pain in the back of the head from irritation of the occipital nerves — causing shooting or throbbing pain from the base of the skull to the scalp.
+Occipital Neuralgia — Shooting or throbbing pain from the base of the skull up the scalp, caused by irritated occipital nerves.

-Complex Regional Pain Syndrome (CRPS) — A severe neuropathic condition following injury, causing intense burning pain, swelling, and abnormal sensitivity in a limb.
+Complex Regional Pain Syndrome (CRPS) — A severe nerve condition that can follow an injury.
+It causes intense burning pain, swelling, and extreme sensitivity in an arm or leg.

-Pudendal Neuralgia — Chronic pelvic pain from irritation or entrapment of the pudendal nerve.
+Pudendal Neuralgia — Ongoing pelvic pain from an irritated or trapped pudendal nerve.

 How Dr. Rubin Treats Nerve Pain